-Dashboards should provide a snapshot of what is going on, and prioritize the information for what the users really need to see at the moment.
+Dashboards should provide a snapshot of what is going on and prioritize the information for what the users really need to see.
 All the metrics you choose should combine to tell a holistic story to the user.

 5. Using the Right Data Visualizations Tools

-For analytical dashboards, choosing appropriate kind of data visualization is imperative.
+For analytical dashboards, selecting the appropriate kind of data visualization is imperative.
 Data visualization tools help organize data in a manner that is easily understood.
-Cluttering your charts with superfluous data labels is only useless since the values plotted on the bar charts can be deciphered well without plotting the actual value.
+Cluttering your charts with superfluous data labels is only useless and confusing.

-Here are a few tips that should help you use data visualization in an effective manner.
+Here are a few tips that should help you effectively use data visualization.

 The Gestalt Principles of Visual Perception

-For perfecting the skill of creating exceptional dashboard design, it is very important to learn the basic Gestalt principles of visual perception apart from exploring how to vividly convey actionable information in a particular context.
+For perfecting the skill of creating exceptional dashboard design, it is essential to learn the basic Gestalt principles of visual perception, apart from exploring how to convey actionable information in a context vividly.

-Gaining a sound understanding of these principles can enable you to devise a better dashboard structure, besides making your charts simpler and easier to translate.
+Gaining a sound understanding of these principles can enable you to devise a better dashboard structure, besides making your charts simpler and more comfortable to translate.

-Proximity: It means the tendency to see multiple elements as groups when they are located close to one another.
-Implying by example, we can visually end up distinguishing visually, the clusters on a scatter diagram simply by grouping the dots that lie closely.
+a) Proximity: It means the tendency to see multiple elements as groups when they are located close to one another.
+For example, we can visually end up distinguishing the clusters on a scatter diagram by merely grouping the dots that lie firmly.

-Similarity: It is our brain’s natural response to associate the elements that appear similar to one another (for e.g. in shape, orientation, size, or color).
+b) Similarity: It is our brain’s natural response to associate the elements that appear like one another (e.g. in shape, orientation, size, or color).
 For example, when looking at a color-coded bar chart, readers can easily associate the bars that have been presented in the same color, even if there is no evident mention of their grouping.

-Enclosure: If a series of elements or objects are surrounded by a border, they are perceived as a group.
+c) Enclosure: If a border surrounds a series of elements or objects, they are perceived as a group.
 For example, if a scatter diagram exhibits reference lines that seem to be surrounding the objects, say, between 40 and 50 percent, our brain will tend to consider them a cluster.

-Continuity: We perceive a number of objects that are closely aligned, as a continuous body.
-For example, if the eye starts following an upward trend line of dots, it will continue to do so till it encounters another object that breaks this continuity.
+e) Continuity: We perceive several objects that are closely aligned as a continuous body.
+For example, if the eye starts following an upward trend line of dots, it will continue to do so until it encounters another object that breaks this continuity.